United Arab Emirates occupation of Socotra: Reactions

-UAE Foreign Minister Anwar Gargash tweeted, "Some have recently remembered Socotra Island to challenge the Arab coalition and the UAE.
+Later the same day, UAE Foreign Minister Anwar Gargash tweeted: "Some have recently remembered Socotra Island to challenge the Arab coalition and the UAE.
 We have historical relations with the families and people of Socotra."

-On 3 May 2018, protests rallied against the UAE takeover, demanding an immediate withdrawal.
-However, on 6 May 2018, pro-Emirati supporters gathered in the island's capital Hadibu to support the UAE presence on the island.
+On 6 May 2018, pro-Emirati supporters gathered in the island's capital Hadibu to support the UAE presence on the island.

+On 7 May 2018, protestors rallied against the UAE occupation, demanding an immediate withdrawal.

 On 10 May 2018, the United States said it was "closely following the situation on the island of Socotra" and called for "de-escalation and dialogue" between the UAE and Yemen.

 On 11 May 2018, Turkey showed concern about the event.
-The Turkish Minister of Foreign Affairs said "we are closely following the recent developments in Yemen's Socotra Island.
-We are concerned about these developments that pose a new threat to the territorial integrity and sovereignty of Yemen", and called on all relevant actors to respect the legitimate Yemeni government and to refrain from taking measures that could further complicate the situation.
+The Turkish Minister of Foreign Affairs said: "We are closely following the recent developments in Yemen's Socotra Island.
+We are concerned about these developments that pose a new threat to the territorial integrity and sovereignty of Yemen."
+He called on all relevant actors to respect the legitimate Yemeni government and to refrain from taking measures that could further complicate the situation.